Seyptoo/7z-BruteForce/README.md

 Use :
 ----

+As you can see, you have to use 2 functions to run the program.
+The --files option for the 7z file name and finally --wordlist for the file list that will test the passwords.

     root@Computer:/home/Computer/Desktop# python server.py --files backup.7z --wordlist lists.txt
     [-] Password not found sorry : password
     [-] Password not found sorry : testing